 After your infrastructure has been built by Terraform, you can visualize your resources and gain insight into their dependencies.

 Terraform Use Cases

 Terraform’s flexibility and power mean that it will work across a very wide range of use cases.

-- Heroku app setup: We addressed the “what is Heroku” question in a previous post.
-Terraform can be used to codify the Heroku application set up process, ensuring that all required add-ons (like configuring DNSimple to create a CNAME record or setting up cloudfare as your CDN) are available.
+We addressed the what is Heroku? question in a previous post.
+Terraform can be used to codify the Heroku application set up the process, ensuring that all required add-ons (like configuring DNSimple to create a CNAME record or setting up cloudfare as your CDN) are available.

-- Disposable environments: In a SDLC process you will create environments like QA, Staging, Load Testing, and Production.
+In an SDLC process you will create environments like QA, Staging, Load Testing, and Production.
 Some of these environments don’t always have to be running.
 As your Terraform-based infrastructure is code-based, you can easily build and destroy your infrastructure according to need.

-- Software Defined Networking: AWS VPCs, for example, are among the most commonly used SDN implementations, and can be codified by Terraform.
+AWS VPCs, for example, are among the most commonly used SDN implementations and can be codified by Terraform.

 Installing Terraform (Linux)

 Here’s how you can very quickly and simply install Terraform on your Linux system.
 There are also 32 and 64-bit packages available for Mac OS X, Windows, FreeBSD, and OpenBSD.